facelessuser/sublime-markdown-popups/docs/src/markdown/api.md

 -   [`pymdownx.caret`][caret] allows you to represent elements via the `<del>` tag and subscript, but Sublime cannot represent subscript well and probably should be disabled if using it.
-Sublime cannot technically represent `<del>` well either as strikethrough is not supported and MdPopups will just try to highlight with a redish color (as specified by the theme) by default if encountered.
+Sublime cannot technically represent `<del>` well either as strikethrough is not supported and MdPopups will just try to highlight with a red-ish color (as specified by the theme) by default if encountered.

 -   [`pymdownx.blocks.admonition`][block-admonition] is an alternative admonition extension using a non-indented block